t00m-s/master-degree-cybersec/System Security/Lezione8.md

 Mutating code.

 # Propagation mechanism
 Worms: programs that propagate on hosts and system.
-# FINIRE Malware1
+They **expoit vulnerabilities** in client or server programs to gain access to new systems and spread themselves.
+They also **scan the network** to look for targets via:
+- Known vulnerable software (e.g. they see with **nmap** that there's a vulnerable version of a software with a port open).
+- Scanning the local network itself.
+- Scanning hosts connected to the host (*basically server*).
+A worm has to be caught in the **initial phase**, so that it's damage is contained (*see worm propagation model graph*).

-## Worms characteristics(?)
+## Worms "technologies"
 - Multiplatform
 - Multi-exploit: different exploit used to spread the worm.
 - Ultrafast spreading: Thanks to multi-exploit, the worm can also spread with 0-day vulnerabilities.